TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/5-modeling-the-class-hierarchy.rst

             }
         }
     }

+.. versionchanged:: 10.4

-With TYPO3 v10 this has been moved into a new PHP-File.
+   With TYPO3 v10 the relationship between classes and tables has been moved into the file :file:`Configuration/Extbase/Persistence/Classes.php`.

 You have to tell Extbase for every concrete class in which table the data of the instances are stored and with which type they should be stored.
 This is done in :file:`Configuration/Extbase/Persistence/Classes.php`.

 ::